concur1/pl_compare/README.md

 ```

 Row differences summary and details
-.. you find your self writing various SQL/Dataframe operations to try and understand the differences between two tables.
+.. you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables.
 "Examp
 lIf ??? is your prothen this tool can help you.